 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

-- It is used in some women to raise interest in sex.
+- It is used in some females to raise interest in sex.

 - If you have any of these health problems: Heart disease or high blood pressure.

 - If you are pregnant or may be pregnant.
 Do not take this drug if you are pregnant.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

 - High blood pressure and slow heartbeat have happened with this drug.
 Most of the time, these effects go away within 12 hours after a dose.
 If you have questions, talk with your doctor.

 - Darkened skin on the face, gums, and breast has happened with this drug.
 The risk is higher in people with darker skin color.
 The risk is higher if used every day.
 Do not take more than 8 doses in a month.
 Darkened skin may not go back to normal even after this drug is stopped.
 If you have questions or concerns, talk with your doctor.